Terms & Conditions, and Other Information

-Every effort will be made to carry out the programme as advertised with the advertised artists.
-However, we give no warranty that artists named in the programme or in any publicity will perform at any particular time, or at all, and reserves the right to present alternative performers and re-programme events where unforeseen circumstances prevail.
-Entry to individual concerts is subject to safe capacity limits of each stage so is not guaranteed.
+Every effort will be made to carry out the programme as advertised.
+However, we give no warranty that artists named in the programme or in any publicity will perform at any particular time, or at all, and reserve the right to present alternative performers and re-programme events where unforeseen circumstances prevail.
+Entry to individual performances is subject to safe capacity limits of each stage so is not guaranteed.

 You are not allowed to bring alcoholic drinks or glass containers of any sort on to the main event arena.
 You may bring your own alcohol on to the campsite.